Dan503/gulp-auto-imports/README.md

 Other globing methods (eg. `@import "../path/to/components/**/*.scss";`) do not give you the ability to alter the order that the files are loaded in.
 You are generally restricted to loading files in alphabetical order.
 Gulp Auto Imports gives you back the ability to control the order that your CSS loads in with it's `retainOrder` setting (introduced in v2.0.0).

 By default `retainOrder` is set to `false`.
-When `retainOrder` is set to `true`, Gulp Auto Imports will not alter the order of the existing import paths if you manually edit them yourself.
+When `retainOrder` is set to `true`, Gulp Auto Imports will not alter the order of the existing `$path` placeholder import paths if you manually edit them yourself.
 Make sure that if you enable the `retainOrder` setting you **save the output file into source control**.
 This will ensure that your co-workers don't end up with a CSS file that is in a different order to yours.

 Gulp Auto Imports will still delete old files from the list that don't exist any more.